GabeScott/standard-works-vault/General Conference/1993 October - Bring Up a Child in the Way He Should Go.md

 But there is another deficit which, in its long-term implications, is more serious.
 It is a moral deficit, a decline in values in the lives of the people, which is sapping the very foundation of our society.
 It is serious in this land.
 And it is serious in every other nation of which I know.

-Some few months ago there appeared in the Wall Street Journal what was spoken of as an index of what is happening to our culture.
+Some few months ago there appeared in the *Wall Street Journal* what was spoken of as an index of what is happening to our culture.
 I read from this statement:

-“Since 1960, the U.S. population has increased 41%; the gross domestic product has nearly tripled; and total social spending by all levels of government [has experienced] more than a fivefold increase. ...
+“Since 1960, the U.S. population has increased 41%; the gross domestic product has nearly tripled; and total social spending by all levels of government \[has experienced\] more than a fivefold increase. …

-“But during the same ... period there has been a 560% increase in violent crime; a 419% increase in illegitimate births; a quadrupling in divorce rates; a tripling of the percentage of children living in single-parent homes; more than a 200% increase in the teenage suicide rate” (William J. Bennett, “Quantifying America’s Decline,” Wall Street Journal, 15 Mar.
-1993).
+“But during the same … period there has been a 560% increase in violent crime; a 419% increase in illegitimate births; a quadrupling in divorce rates; a tripling of the percentage of children living in single-parent homes; more than a 200% increase in the teenage suicide rate” (William J. Bennett, “Quantifying America’s Decline,” *Wall Street Journal,* 15 Mar.
+1993, p.
+A12).

 The article concludes with a statement from Alexander Solzhenitsyn:

-“The West ... has been undergoing an erosion and [an] obscuring of high moral and ethical ideals.
+“The West … has been undergoing an erosion and \[an\] obscuring of high moral and ethical ideals.
 The spiritual axis of life has grown dim.”

 One need not, of course, read statistics to recognize a moral decay that seems to be going on all about us.
 It is evident in the easy breakup of marriages, in widespread infidelity, in the growth of youth gangs, in the increased use of drugs and the epidemic spread of AIDS, and in a growing disregard for the lives and property of others.
 It is seen in the defacement of private and public property with graffiti, which destroys beauty and is an insult to art.
 It is expressed in the language of the gutter, which is brought into our homes.